An Autistic Guide To Sensory Trauma.

 Why is the framework of sensory trauma so important for autistics?

-I believe that this framework is so important because it is so affirming-specifically if we’ve been gaslit or denied our sensory experiences.
+I believe that this framework is so important because it is so affirming-specifically if we’ve been invalidated or denied our sensory experiences.
 It is unfortunately extremely common for autistics to be told things like “you’re too sensitive” or “that sound isn’t too loud.”
 When I first read the study I remember feeling really affirmed and validated-especially after a lifetime of being told that I was too sensitive.

 But I also believe that sensory trauma is a valuable framework that can support our autistic well being, health and healing.
 It’s important to acknowledge that daily experiences of being in a constant state of fight, flight or freeze due to experiencing sensory pain takes a toll on our physical and mental health.
 With this knowledge we can explore how we can support our sensory needs and tend to our Neurodivergent Nervous Systems.